ibm-cloud-docs/instructlab/ilab-cli.md

 {: #ilab-cli-taxonomy-add-command}

 Adds a taxonomy resource to a Cloud Object Storage bucket.

-If you are using Windows or another non-Unix system, additional steps are required to add a taxonomy.
-Follow the steps in this [troubleshooting document](/docs/instructlab?topic=ts-no-new-leaf-nodes).
-{: important}

 ```sh
 ibmcloud ilab taxonomy add --name NAME --taxonomy-path-cos TAXONOMY-PATH-COS [--taxonomy-path TAXONOMY-PATH] [--cos-bucket-information COS-BUCKET-INFORMATION | --cos-id COS-ID --cos-bucket COS-BUCKET --cos-endpoint COS-ENDPOINT] [--secrets-manager-config SECRETS-MANAGER-CONFIG | --secrets-manager-git-url SECRETS-MANAGER-GIT-URL --secrets-manager-git-id SECRETS-MANAGER-GIT-ID]